'A Lose-Lose Battle': NBA Stars on Tunnel Trash Talk and Why It Makes Them Snap

 And who can blame him?

-Some guys get it more than others, too.
+Some guys get it more than others.
 Draymond Green is public enemy No. 1 whenever the Warriors are on the road.
 He's the toughest guy with the biggest mouth on the best team in the league.
 He's outspoken, he's brash and he makes his presence felt on the court.
 The target on his back is substantial.

 Fans in rival cities are already predisposed to hate him.
 Most of the time, it just means a cacophony of nameless, faceless hollering, mixed in with the arena's thumping pump-up music and wacky sound effects.
-But when something happens like what occurred in Game 1 of the West Finals this year, when Green brushed off James Harden with a forearm shove after a Harden layup, the crowd is ready to tear him apart.
+But when something happens like what occurred in Game 1 of the Western Conference Finals this year, when Green brushed off James Harden with a forearm shove after a Harden layup, the crowd is ready to tear him apart.

 The jeers and the insults rained down on Green after that early-game incident.
 Then the Warriors had to go back through that tunnel at the end of the first half, with the game a fierce back-and-forth deadlock, giving fans some not-so-quality time with their enemies.